• Menu

 Instructions

-• Pour boiled water into the container.
+• Pour boiled water into the mug.

 • Stir until the honey is dissolved.